joshbrew/device-decoder/src/README.md

 `npm i device-decoder`

+The `OTHER` drivers are contained in a separate `device-decoder.third-party` package as they contain much larger third party drivers that have been formatted with simple objects you can also create yourself to pipe through our threading system.
+Two drivers are the same size as our whole library (not including the browserfs and gpujs additions)

 See https://github.com/joshbrew/device_debugger for more details and examples

 Supports Web Bluetooth API + Mobile Native (via `@capacitor-community/bluetooth-le`) and Web Serial API with convenient wrappers.